readersclub/readersclub.github.io/README.md

 ### About The Repository
+An open sourced collaborative approach to learning using Github as the learning mamangement platform.
+Read with me, @codeanit.

-[Issues](https://github.com/learnwithanit/learnwithanit.github.io/issues) is the main learning management system.
+[Issues](https://github.com/learnwithanit/readersclub.github.io/issues) is the main learning management system.
 The topic are mainly tech related but could be anything random.